MistyCommunity/Documentation/src/content/misty-i/reference/rest.md

 Downloads Misty's most recent video recording to your browser or REST client.

+{{box op="start" cssClass="boxed noteBox"}}
-**Note:** Misty records videos in MP4 format at a resolution of 1080x1920 pixels.
+Misty records videos in .mp4 format at a resolution of 1080 x 1920 pixels.
 A single video may be larger than 10 megabytes and can take several seconds to download.
+{{box op="end"}}

 Endpoint: GET &lt;robot-ip-address&gt;/api/video